 Our cottage, Beach Plum, consisted of a bedroom with a living room and two baths.
 They have been beautifully updated but it is important to know the cottages are historic and thus have small closets and narrow door frames.
 Our bed was oddly very high, almost needing a step stool to get in it.
 For couples seeking privacy, these are ideal but they are set away from the bay so there are no water views.

-THE Last Word
+the wauwinet: THE Last Word

 Even after sitting five hours at the airport on my departure waiting for our plane due to gale force winds, I still love Nantucket more each time I visit.
 I am happy to say, the historic Wauwinet is as charming as ever.
 The recent soft renovations to this iconic fixture have brought welcome enhancements but have not changed the fact this hotel still is the essence of Nantucket